oslabs-beta/DenoStore/README.md

 **Clearing with redis-cli**

-You can also clear the Redis cache at any time using the redis command line interface
+You can also clear the Redis cache at any time using the redis command line interface.

 Clear keys from all databases on Redis instance
 ```sh